 - Feeling unwell

 - Rapid heart rate (over 100 beats per minute)

-Initial steps in the diagnosis of sepsis involves measuring a person’s temperature, heart rate, breathing rate, and blood pressure.
+Initial steps in the diagnosis of sepsis involve measuring a person’s temperature, heart rate, breathing rate, and blood pressure.
 Doctors often order several tests to diagnose the underlying infection, depending on your symptoms.
-These may include blood tests, urine or stool tests, respiratory or wound secretion tests, and imaging studies (X-ray, CT, ultrasound, MRI).
+These may include blood tests, urine or stool tests, respiratory or wound secretion tests, and imaging studies x-rays, computerised tomography (CT) scans, ultrasound, and magnetic resonance imaging (MRI).